MicrosoftDocs/customer-insights/ci-docs/audience-insights/diagnostics.md

 ### Prerequisites

 To configure the diagnostic setup in Customer Insights, the following prerequisites must be met:

 - You have an active [Azure Subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 - You have [Administrator](permissions.md#administrator) permissions in Customer Insights.
 - You have the **Contributor** and **User Access Administrator** role on the destination resource on Azure.
 The resource can either be an Azure Storage account or Azure Event Hub.
 For more information, see [Add or remove Azure role assignments using the Azure portal](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal).
+- Ensure that the [Destination requirements](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/diagnostic-settings#destination-requirements) for Azure Storage or Azure Event Hub are met.
 - You have at least the **Reader** role on the resource group the resource belongs to.

 ### Set up diagnostics with Azure Monitor